carlinoo/Vinum/README.md

 ### Useful commands
-There are a few commands you will need to get familar with in order to develop things faster.
+There are a few commands you will need to get familiar with in order to develop things faster.
 If you are familiar with *Ruby on Rails* you will notice how similar they are.
 Note that some are not available at the moment, but will in future updates.

 ##### Actions
 To start a new app just do `bin/vinum new [APP_NAME]`.
 This will create a folder in the desired location wil the projects files.